 You control ‘Arthur‘, who is a Knight who sets off to rescue Princess Prin Prin, who has been kidnapped and is being held by Satan, King of the Demon World.
 Along your way you have to master difficult jumps and fend of all manner of evil foes, including zombies, ogres, demons, cyclops, dragons and other monsters.

-You can take two hits from enemies before you loose a life.. ..with the first hit you hilariously loose you your suite of armor leaving you running around in your pants (briefs) until you die or find more armor.
+You can take two hits from enemies before you loose a life.. ..with the first hit you hilariously loose you your suite of armour leaving you running around in your pants (briefs) until you die or find more armour.
 The death animation is also great!

 Even so, make no mistake, this is a difficult game, especially by arcade standards.
 Firstly there are usually only two start points for each level, so upon loosing a life you can end up almost half way back through the level or back at the start.
 You are also running against a c.
 3 min clock, which counts down at the start of each life (or level) and will result in death if it completely runs down.